alanjones2/Alan-Jones-article-code/riskviz/draft.md

     # Create a grid from the array
     b = np.array(a1).reshape((10,10))

-The Sesaborn heatmap is really intended for continous variables rather than the discrete ones we have here.
+The Seaborn heatmap is really intended for continous variables rather than the discrete ones we have here.
 In consequence I have set the color map to only 3 colors to map on to the 3 categories, have adjusted the colorbar (legend) appropriately and set the correct labels.

     # Plot the grid as a heat map in Seaborn
     fig, ax = plt.subplots(figsize=(8,5))